-4.4.4 STEP 5: DETERMINE APPROPRIATE NUMBER OF CONTINUOUS MONITORING LOCATIONS location-specific and difficult to generalize nationwide.
+4.4.4 STEP 5: DETERMINE APPROPRIATE NUMBER OF CONTINUOUS MONITORING LOCATIONS

+Very little is known about spatiotemporal variation of non-motorized traffic, and what is known is very location-specific and difficult to generalize nationwide.
 In most cases (where no non-motorized counting currently exists), the number of count locations will be based on what is feasible given existing traffic monitoring budgets.